Aadhieaswar/WatchMan/README.md

 ###### Search for movies in the app to view their details as provided by the [OMDb API](http://www.omdbapi.com/)

 ### Credits
-- Harvard CS50 for this idea of a wonderful project.
+- Harvard CS50 provided this idea for a wonderful project.
-- OMDb API for providing the movie information (live API)
+- OMDb API for providing the movie/series information (live API)
 - Implemented by __Aadhieaswar Senthil Kumar__
     - Contact me at: <aadhieaswar@gmail.com>